NoobToolzz/HumbleRush/README.md

 # <a id="obtaining-authentication-token"></a>🔑 Obtaining Authentication Token

 1. Head to [rumblerush.io](https://rumblerush.io) and press `CTRL + SHIFT + I`, and go to the “Network” tab in the developer tools.
-2. In the filter/search bar, enter “login.”
+2. In the filter/search bar, enter “securetoken.”
-3. Look for the POST request to `login` and click it.
+3. Look for the **POST** request to `securetoken.googleapis.com` and click it.
-4. Scroll down to “Request Headers” and copy the “Authorization” value.
+4. Head the "Request" in the opened panel and copy the `refresh_token` value.
-5. Paste the copied token into `token.txt` and make sure to save it.
+5. Upon startup, you'll be prompted to enter the refresh token.

 ![Steps](data/attachments/steps.png)
 ### :information_source: Important notice

 Please note that the authentication token changes every 60 minutes.
 If you encounter any "Access Denied" errors, please re-obtain your authentication token.

 # <a id="disclaimer"></a>⚠️ Disclaimer